 | 3 — Export / qualified employer | High-skill roles at 50%+ export industrials | Common for tech multinationals with PT hub |

 Annual proof: maintain qualifying activity each tax year and file IFICI renewal by 15 January.
-IRS Jovem (young worker relief) and IFICI are mutually exclusive—for someone under 35 with modest salary and huge pre-IPO options, run both models before electing.
+IRS Jovem and IFICI are mutually exclusive—for someone under 35 with modest salary and large pre-IPO options, run both models before electing.

-Critical Warning: Missing the 15 January application window for a year in which you otherwise qualified can cost that entire year's 20% rate and exemptions.
-The March 2025 extension applied only to tax year 2024 first-time residents—not to 2025 or 2026 arrivals.
+Critical Warning: Missing the 15 January IFICI application window can cost that entire year's 20% rate and exemptions.
+The March 2025 extension applied only to tax year 2024 first-time residents.

 Working checklist before your first vest in Portugal

-- ☐ Map grant-to-vest / grant-to-exercise workdays (US grant-to-vest vs Portuguese payroll).
+- ☐ Map grant-to-vest / grant-to-exercise / ESPP enrollment-to-purchase workdays separately for each plan.

 - ☐ Ask Stock Admin whether the plan is Article 43-C eligible (Portuguese issuer, certification, holding policy).

-- ☐ File IFICI on Portal das Finanças by 15 January after first qualifying year; attach regulator letter.
+- ☐ File IFICI on Portal das Finanças by 15 January after first qualifying year.

-- ☐ Model US AMT if ISOs exercised pre-move or straddle years (AMT planning).
+- ☐ Model US AMT if ISOs straddle residency years (AMT planning).

 - ☐ Set aside cash for 28% or 14% on sale, not just vest withholding.